yueyingn/yueyingn.github.io/index.md

 <p>
   I am a fourth year PhD student from the McWilliams Center for Cosmology at Carnegie Mellon University, working with Professor Tiziana Di Matteo.
-My main research interest is to use cosmological hydrodynamic simulation to study the evolution of galaxies and their supermassive black holes (SMBHs).
-I am especially interested in the environmental effect on the growth of early quasars, effects of AGN feedback on galaxy evolution, and the dynamics of SMBHs.
+My main research interest is to use cosmological hydrodynamic simulation to study the evolution of galaxies and the supermassive black holes (SMBHs).
+I am especially interested in the environmental effects on the growth of early quasars, AGN feedback on galaxy evolution, and the dynamics of SMBHs.
 I am also engaged in applying deep learning method on cosmological simulation.
-We are currently working on super resolution simulations that produce high-resolution realizations conditioned on low resolution simulation output.
+I am currently working on super resolution simulations that use generative model to produce high-resolution realizations conditioned on low resolution simulation output.
 Besides, I also work on astrophysical probes on alternative dark matter models.
 </p>